-- consistent policies and procedures and issuer-wide programs that apply to all locations and business units: - (e) whether any other controls effectively compensate for the deficiency or combination of deficiencies; and - (f) the potential effect of each deficiency or combination of deficiencies on annual and interim financial statements. - 8.3 Strong indicators of a reportable deficiency Certifying officers should use their judgment to determine whether a reportable deficiency exists.
-Strong indicators of a reportable deficiency include: - (a) an ineffective control environment.
-Circumstances that may indicate that the issuer's control environment is ineffective include: the nature of the financial statement accounts, disclosures and assertions involved (e.g., related-party transactions involve greater risk); - (b) the susceptibility of the related asset or liability to loss or fraud (e.g., greater susceptibility increases risk); - (c) the subjectivity, complexity, or extent of judgment required to determine the amount involved (e.g., greater subjectivity, complexity, or judgment increases risk); - (d) the interaction or relationship of the control with other controls, including whether they are interdependent or address the same financial reporting risks; - (e) the interaction of the deficiencies (e.g., when evaluating a combination of two or more deficiencies, whether the deficiencies could affect the same financial statement amounts or disclosures); and - (f) the possible future consequences of the deficiency. - (2) Magnitude of misstatement Various factors affect the magnitude of a misstatement that might result from a deficiency or deficiencies in ICFR.
-These factors include, but are not limited, to the following: - (a) the financial statement amounts or total of transactions relating to the deficiency; and - (b) the volume of activity in the account balance or class of transactions relating to the deficiency that has occurred in the current period or that is expected in future periods. - 9.4 Indicators of a material weakness It is a matter for the certifying officers' judgment whether the following situations indicate that a deficiency in ICFR exists and, if so, whether it represents a material weakness: - (a) (i) identification of any fraud on the part of senior management fraud, whether or not material, on the part of the certifying officers or other senior management who play a significant role in the issuer's financial reporting process; - (b) restatement of previously issued financial statements to reflect the correction of a material misstatement;
+- (1) Reasonable possibility of misstatement Factors that affect whether there is a reasonable possibility that a deficiency, or combination of deficiencies would result in ICFR not preventing or detecting in a timely manner a misstatement of a financial statement amount or disclosure, include, but are not limited to: - (a) the nature of the financial statement accounts, disclosures and assertions involved (e.g., related-party transactions involve greater risk); - (b) the susceptibility of the related asset or liability to loss or fraud (e.g., greater susceptibility increases risk); - (c) the subjectivity, complexity, or extent of judgment required to determine the amount involved (e.g., greater subjectivity, complexity, or judgment increases risk); - (d) the interaction or relationship of the control with other controls, including whether they are interdependent or address the same financial reporting risks; - (e) the interaction of the deficiencies (e.g., when evaluating a combination of two or more deficiencies, whether the deficiencies could affect the same financial statement amounts or disclosures); and - (f) the possible future consequences of the deficiency. - (2) Magnitude of misstatement Various factors affect the magnitude of a misstatement that might result from a deficiency or deficiencies in ICFR.
+These factors include, but are not limited, to the following: - (a) the financial statement amounts or total of transactions relating to the deficiency; and - (b) the volume of activity in the account balance or class of transactions relating to the deficiency that has occurred in the current period or that is expected in future periods. - 9.4 Indicators of a material weakness It is a matter for the certifying officers' judgment whether the following situations indicate that a deficiency in ICFR exists and, if so, whether it represents a material weakness: - (a) identification of fraud, whether or not material, on the part of the certifying officers or other senior management who play a significant role in the issuer's financial reporting process; - (b) restatement of previously issued financial statements to reflect the correction of a material misstatement; - (c) identification by the issuer or its external auditor of a material misstatement in the financial statements in the current period in circumstances that indicate that the misstatement would not have been detected by the issuer's ICFR; and - (d) ineffective oversight of the issuer's external financial reporting and ICFR by the issuer's audit committee.